 Training & Education Scholarships

 Workforce Solutions scholarships support training for some of the region's high-skill, high-growth occupations.
 If you're interested in pursuing training, Workforce Solutions can help you determine what you want to study, how to pay for it and where you might go for assistance.
-To schedule an appointment to speak with a Workforce Solutions professional today, click here.
+The first step is to speak with a Workforce Solutions professional.

 Why Get Training?

 The reason to get job training is to prepare for an occupation that employers need and that pays well.
 Two Workforce Solutions products, available online at no cost to you, can help you make sure the education or training you want to pursue will really help you get a good job:

 - The Industry and Occupation Profiles and Career Exploration pages on this website will help you identify the best job opportunities in the Gulf Coast region, now and in the future.
 Profiles also list schools in the Gulf Coast region that offer courses for each of the targeted occupations.